 If you think your child may have a problem at school or are concerned about any aspects of their development, talk to us!
 We want to work in partnership with you to support your child.
-You are able to make appointments to see both your child’s class teacher and/or the Inclusion Coordinator (INCo) who are able to discuss your concerns and take any action necessary.
+You are able to make appointments to see both your child’s class teacher and/or the INCo who are able to discuss your concerns and take any action necessary.

-All parents are invited to attend parent’s consultations with their child’s class teacher in the Autumn and Spring terms.
-They also receive a written school report in the Summer term.
+All parents are invited to attend two parent’s consultations with their child’s class teacher during the year.
+They also receive a written school report during either the Spring or Summer term.
+The date of these events depends on the year group the child is in and you can confirm these dates with the school office.
 Meetings with the INCo are available on request and she will be available during parent’s consultation evenings, as necessary, to meet with you if needed.
 Throughout the year you are welcome to discuss any concerns you have with your child’s class teacher and if they have any concerns they will contact you to arrange to discuss them.